mihailescum/wolff/doc/compile.rst

    When this flag is defined Wolff will ask for the indices of the spins on each side a bond, allowing the implementation of random bonds or anisotropic interactions.

-   When defined, the bond coupling must be a function of the form :cpp:any:`double Z(v_t, const X_t&, v_t, const X_t&)`, where the first argument is the index of the first spin and the third argument is the index of the second spin.
+   When defined, the bond coupling must be a function of the form :cpp:any:`double Z(const G_t::halfedge&, const X_t&, const X_t&)`, where the first argument is the edge being considered.
 A function of this type is passed to :cpp:class:`system` in place of the original bond coupling.

 Building With Site Dependence